Defender (association football): Full-back

 Due to the physical and technical demands of their playing position, successful full-backs need a wide range of attributes, which make them suited for adaptation to other roles on the pitch.
 Many of the game's utility players, who can play in multiple positions on the pitch, are natural full-backs.
 Two rather prominent examples are former A.C.
-Milan left-back Paolo Maldini and the PSG full-back Sergio Ramos, who have played on the flanks as full-backs and in central defence throughout their career.
-In the modern game, full-backs often chip in a fair share of assists with their runs down the flank when the team is on a counter-attack.
+Milan left-back Paolo Maldini and the former PSG full-back Sergio Ramos, who have played on the flanks as full-backs and in central defence throughout their career.
+In the modern game, full-backs often chip in a fair share of assists with their runs down the flank when the team is on a counter-attack like Leighton Baines and Trent Alexander-Arnold.
 The more common attributes of full-backs, however, include: